*This post contains referral links- see my disclosure for more info*

 Every dollar is a choice

 With the exception of bills and basic needs, remember that every dollar you spend is a choice.
+When you’re looking for ways to save, one of the simplest is to reevaluate where you’re spending money and what you’re spending on.
 Before you spend, think about the impact that it will have on your finances.
 Dedicate yourself to making better spending choices this year so that you can save more.